JavaScript-Open-Curriculum-Foundation/JavaScript-First/README.md

 <!-- This edition of the books is being self-published through [GetiPub](https://geti.pub) publishing.
 The published books will be made available for sale through normal book retail sources. -->

-If you'd like to contribute financially towards the effort creating this book, please consider following me on [medium](https://medium.com/@HansOnConsult), reading the articles on there and clapping / sharing them.
+If you'd like to contribute financially towards the effort creating this book, please consider following me on [medium](https://medium.com/@HansOnConsult), reading the articles on there and clapping / sharing them actually help more than you'd think.

 You can also contribute more significantly by becoming a direct sponsor please consider these options: